wacncontent/CustomizeTool/output/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 3. Click **Finish**.
 The WebCreator.java file appears in Project Explorer.

-### Calling the Azure API to Create an Azure Websites Web App
+### Calling the Azure API to Create an Azure Web App

 #### Add necessary imports